sstagg/Magellon/MainService/Readme.md

 In addition to these conventions, it's also recommended to use descriptive names that indicate the purpose of the variable, function, class, or file.
 This helps make your code more self-explanatory and easier to understand.
 Contributing

+### Contributions
-### Contributions to this project are welcome!
+Contributions to this project are welcome!
 If you have any suggestions or find any bugs, please open an issue or submit a pull request.

 ### License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 http://127.0.0.1:5000/math/1/3/add

+## Tasks:
+Connection to new magellon database
+Add Airflow
+Add frameTransfer, fft , ctf estimation get